Tuesday, November 30, 2010

 Totaled Recall: THE HANGOVER (2009) and WHO IS HARRY NILLSSON?
 (2010)

-Yeah, when it comes to drug-fueled mayhem, Zach, Brad and their dorky friend are like a good band - the alpha, Bradley Cooper on lead guitar, getting them in trouble with daring reckless drive.
+Yeah, when it comes to drug-fueled mayhem, Zach, Brad and their dorky friend are like a good band - the alpha, Bradley Cooper on lead guitar and vocals, getting them in trouble with daring reckless drive.
 On bass, the rooted crazy calm of Zach G, and the clatter of nervous Helms on drums.
 Hunter's band would never even learn two chords before they smashed their guitars... that wouldn't fool me.
 I saw the Replacements in '84!
 Matsbra!

 But again, this is Vegas, the city of bromance and legalized prostitution...SPOILER: the final photos of the lost night smack of all the things the aforementioned stone cold bitch is right to condemn...
 Those implants have families damn it.
 They were once beautiful breasts and now just embarrassing, shocking reminders of a world gone wrong.
 Still it is cool to see the enemies of the day-after suddenly as the friends of the night before, preserved in the fleeting amber of digital phone memory cards.
 Healing, you might say.